Cubie87/Pandora/README.md

 All audio played is cached in `./media/` as mp3 files and can be deleted occasionally.

+Other misc commands not covered here are "easter eggs" and can be found by looking in the source code (not too difficult)

 ## Setup
 To run your own instance of Pandora, you will need some extra files in the project's `src/` directory.